 Making eye contact is extremely important when having a conversation with your children.
 It shows them that you are present — that whatever you are talking about is more important than the rest of the world around you.
 It is difficult to make good eye contact when you are staring at the screen in your hand.
 Be mindful of this and put your phone down when speaking/listening to your children.

-The reality is that this new digital world is difficult to navigate for everyone.
-This includes adults who have also become victims; adults have built their daily life around the premise that they can always be on.
-Always working, always parenting, always available to their spouse, friends, WhatsApp groups and anyone else who might need them.
-All this while also staying on top of the news, responding to DM’s, while also remembering to order more food, buy diesel, pay for the internet and so on.
-Everyone seems stuck in this digital always connected pressure cooker.
+The reality is that this new digital world is challenging to navigate for everyone.
+This includes adults who have also become victims.
+Adults have built their daily lives around the premise that they can always be on.
+They are always working, parenting, constantly multi-tasking, and available to WhatsApp groups and anyone else needing them.
+In addition to this, they are also staying on top of the news, responding to DMs, remembering to order more food, buying diesel, paying for the internet, and so on.
+Everyone seems stuck in this digital, always-connected pressure cooker.